-Augment ability to provide successful treatment for people living with severe mental illness?
+Want to better support people living with severe mental illness?

 Bridging the gap between theoretical principles and practical applications is easy when learning from someone educated as a rehabilitation counselor who lived for more than a decade with acute symptoms of schizoaffective disorder bipolar type.

-Learning from a person living successfully in recovery, allows students to catch the vision that recovery is not only possible, with proper supports, it’s probable.
+Learning from a person living successfully in recovery, allows participants to catch the vision that recovery is not only possible, with proper supports, it’s probable.

-Interdisciplinary university programs include Grand Rounds for the post-doctoral psychiatry fellows at UCSD’s School of Psychiatry: Community Health, nurse practitioners, rehabilitation counseling, marriage and family therapy, social work, clinical PsyD, and public mental health programs.
+Interdisciplinary university programs include Grand Rounds for the post-doctoral psychiatry fellows, nurse practitioners, rehabilitation counseling, marriage and family therapy, social work, clinical PsyD, and public mental health programs.

 The following is a partial list of lecture titles: